indix/vamana/README.md

 Sample configuration would be
 ```
 vamana {
-  # Configuration for each cluster goes in here
   clusters = [{
-    # Name of the cluster (Optional)
+    # Name of the cluster
     name = "Hadoop1 Staging Cluster"
-    # Autoscaling group backing the Cluster
+    # Identifier used by AutoScalar when resizing the cluster
-    asg = "as-hadoop-staging-spot"
+    as-id = "as-hadoop-staging-spot"
+    # Maximum number of nodes the cluster can scale upto
+    max-nodes = 5
+    # Minimum number of nodes in the cluster
+    # We throw an RuntimeException if the Scalar returns less than this value
+    min-nodes = 1
     metrics {
-      # Demand related metrics
+      # Metrics that represent your demand
       demand = ["map_count_demand", "reduce_count_demand"]
-      # Supply related metrics
+      # Metrics that represent your supply
       supply = ["map_count_supply", "reduce_count_supply"]
-      # Metric Source
+      # Namespace for your metrics (Optional)
+      # Useful when using Amazon CloudWatch
+      namespace = "Hadoop"
+      # Dimension for your metrics (Optional)
+      dimension = "Staging"
+    }
+    # Collector Implementation to use
+    collector = "in.ashwanthkumar.vamana2.aws.CloudWatchCollector"
+    # Autoscalar Implementation to use
-      source = "cloudwatch"
+    autoscalar = "in.ashwanthkumar.vamana2.aws.AutoScalingGroups"
-      # Scalar implementation for this cluster
+    # Scalar Implementation to use
     scalar = "in.ashwanthkumar.vamana2.examples.HadoopScalar"
-    }
   }]
 }
 ```